return42/sphkerneldoc/linux_src_doc/drivers/gpu/vga/vga_switcheroo_c.rst

 Specifying nouveau.runpm=0, radeon.runpm=0 or amdgpu.runpm=0 on the kernel
 command line disables it.

-When the driver decides to power up or down, it notifies vga_switcheroo thereof so that it can (a) power the audio device on the GPU up or down, and (b) update its internal power state representation for the device.
-This is achieved by \ :c:func:`vga_switcheroo_set_dynamic_switch`\ .

 After the GPU has been suspended, the handler needs to be called to cut power to the GPU.
 Likewise it needs to reinstate power before the GPU can resume.
 This is achieved by \ :c:func:`vga_switcheroo_init_domain_pm_ops`\ ,